sporto/elm-tutorial/en/01-foundations/03-functions-2.md

 This hypothetical function takes a string and a list of strings and returns the index where the given string was found in the list or -1 if not found.

-But what if we instead have an list of integers?
+But what if we instead have a list of integers?
 We wouldn't be able to use this function.
 However, we can make this function __generic__ by using __type variables__ or __stand-ins__ instead of specific types.

 ```elm
 indexOf : a -> List a -> Int